 If they feel like they had to work for it, even just a little bit, they will feel satisfied.

 If they can solve it without thinking, that’s when people get put off.
 Make them feel like they had to work for it, even just a tiny bit.
+This principle is universal across all genres of games – make players feel like they have to work for it.

 So to summarize the key points of this article: